This is the ultimate guide to first home buyer loans in 2023. We’ll cover the fundamental first home buyer trends this year.

 Be realistic about what you can afford.

-Especially if you don’t mind the odd martini on a Saturday, and your lifestyle matters, these extra expenses come into play when figuring out your budget.
+We see many first home buyers overestimate and look at properties beyond their realistic budget.
+Start by speaking with your broker about how much you can afford to spend, especially if you don’t mind the odd martini on a Saturday and your lifestyle matters.
+These ‘little’ extra expenses come into play when figuring out your budget.

-When it comes to figuring out your home loan repayments, you will also need to add on extra costs.
-This includes rates, electricity, maintenance, water bills, insurance, and potential body corporate fees.
-These additional costs can impact your monthly budget much more than what your regular rental payment would.
+When it comes to figuring out your home loan repayments, you will also need to add on the extra costs like rates, electricity, maintenance, water bills, insurance, and potential body corporate fees.
+These additional costs can make your monthly budget much more than your regular rental payment.

 Lenders Mortgage Insurance (LMI)

 The old, dreaded LMI.

 Lenders mortgage insurance is insurance for the lender (not you).
 If you are borrowing over 80% of the property’s value, you will be required to pay LMI.
 But you will be exempted from LMI if you have applied for the First Home Buyer Deposit Scheme.